wcgordon1/lamplighter/manuscript/publish/ch3_Harbor_Suds.md

 "Started about an hour ago," Denise said, lowering her voice.
 "At first I thought it was just the exhaust fan running backward, but when I checked the breaker, everything looked normal.
 Then Mrs. Patterson's laundry basket started sliding, and old Mr. Chen's scarf..."
 She gestured helplessly toward the vent.
 "I called maintenance, but they won't come out until tomorrow."

 Ivy studied the vent more carefully.
 It was a standard industrial exhaust, the kind designed to carry lint and moisture outside.
-But the air moving through it smelled wrong—not like fabric softener and detergent, but like wet paper and something metallic.
+But the air moving through it smelled wrong; not like fabric softener and detergent, but like wet paper and something metallic.
 The edges of the vent cover had frost on them despite the August evening, and when she held her hand near it, the pull was strong enough to lift the hair off her wrist.

 She took her notebook from her pocket and began documenting what she observed.
 Temperature drop: approximately five degrees within a six-foot radius.
 Visual anomalies: frost formation in August heat, fluorescent flicker pattern.
 Auditory: low hum similar to electrical transformer but with organic undertone.
 Physical effects: papers, fabric, loose objects drawn toward vent opening with increasing force.

 The act of writing helped her think more clearly.
-This wasn't random mechanical failure—there was a pattern here, a logic she was beginning to recognize.
+This wasn't random mechanical failure; there was a pattern here, a logic she was beginning to recognize.
 The metallic smell reminded her of thunderstorms, that ozone tang that came before lightning.
 The wet paper scent was exactly what Ms. Kestrel had described yesterday when testing her sensitivity.
 And the way the fluorescents flickered above the vent wasn't the random stuttering of dying bulbs, but a rhythm that seemed almost intentional.

 "Has this happened before?" she asked.